grv1mehta/test-bdd-selenium/README.md

     # Cucumber-BDD-Automation-Framework

-This is normal behaviour driven framework built using cucumber,selenium,webdriver manager and other required libraries.
+This is normal behaviour driven framework built using cucumber,selenium,webdriver manager, extent reports and other required libraries.

 Directory structure: